TCGV/blog/_posts/2021-02-18-building-a-decentralized-options-exchange.md

 This context motivated me to invest my free time for studying this field more deeply, and since I learn better when I get my hands dirty I ended up developing an experimental project of a **decentralized options exchange** on ethereum which I describe briefly in this post.
 Also, feel free to browse the project's source code on GitHub, which includes a short technical documentation: [DeFiOptions](https://github.com/TCGV/DeFiOptions).

-I start with a general overview of the project's structure, features and goals, and then I get into more details on key DeFi concepts related to this venture.
+I start with a functional overview of the project and then I get into more details on key DeFi concepts related to it.
 So don't go away just yet if you feel overwhelmed by the vocabulary.
 Nonetheless, if you're not familiar with options trading in traditional stock exchanges, I suggest you take a look [here](https://en.wikipedia.org/wiki/Option_(finance)) before proceeding.

-Overview
+Functional overview
 ============

 So this experimental DeFi options exchange was implemented as a collection of smart contracts written in the [solidity](https://en.wikipedia.org/wiki/Solidity) programming language.
 They enable trading of long and short positions for cash settable call and put european style options.
 The diagram below gives a glimpse on how traders interact with the exchange, and how components interact with one another.